BrianSeong99/Agglayer_PessimisticProof/README.md

 }
 ```

-Code can be found in [here](https://github.com/agglayer/agglayer/blob/main/crates/agglayer-types/src/lib.rs#L242)
+Code can be found in [here](https://github.com/Agglayer/Agglayer/blob/main/crates/Agglayer-types/src/lib.rs#L242)

 ## 3.How does Pessimistic Proof Work?

 ![Pessimistic Proof Flow](./pics/PessimisticProofFlow.png)

-### Step 0: Local Chain to prepare the data & Send them to AggLayer
+### Step 0: Local Chain to prepare the data & Send them to Agglayer

 - **Prepare previous/old local chain states & Transition Data in `Certificate`:**
     - `initial_network_state`: the state of the local chain before the state transition, has LET, LBT, and NT
     - `bridge_exits`: the assets that are sent to other chains from the local chain.
     - `imported_bridge_exits`: the assets that are claimed to the local chain from other chains.

-### Step 1: AggLayer Client to populate data
+### Step 1: Agglayer Client to populate data

-- **AggLayer Client to populate `batch_header`, which is `MultiBatchHeader` using the `Certificate` data**.
+- **Agglayer Client to populate `batch_header`, which is `MultiBatchHeader` using the `Certificate` data**.
     - `target`: the expected transitioned local chain state `StateCommitment`.
     - `batch_header`: packaged data of every thing prepared above with some additional authendification data.

-### Step 2: AggLayer to Run Pessimistic Proof in native rust!
+### Step 2: Agglayer to Run Pessimistic Proof in native rust!

 Because running a zkVM to generate proof is expensive, an ideal strategy is to run the Pessimistic Proof Program in native Rust execution to make sure the `PessimisticProofOutput` can be computed correctly.
-The Pessimistic Proof Program to run can be found in [`generate_pessimistic_proof`](https://github.com/agglayer/agglayer/blob/main/crates/pessimistic-proof/src/proof.rs#L166) function.
+The Pessimistic Proof Program to run can be found in [`generate_pessimistic_proof`](https://github.com/Agglayer/Agglayer/blob/main/crates/pessimistic-proof/src/proof.rs#L166) function.
 The general process of this function can be found as follows:

 - **Compute the new transitioned state using `initial_network_state` and `batch_header`**
 - **Compare the computed state transition result with the expected state transitioned result**